 If the lender issues a 1099-C (“Cancellation of Debt Income”) for the amount of the foreclosure deficiency, the consumer could be responsible for paying income taxes on the forgiven debt just as if that amount had been earned.
 This can result in a significant tax liability if a house is substantially upside down.
 There is also a large deficiency claim after Foreclosure.
 Keep in mind that there is no taxable “event” if the debt is discharged in bankruptcy.
 Many bankruptcy attorneys will recommend a pre-emptive bankruptcy filing to discharge a potential deficiency claim and prevent future tax liability.

 Facing the loss of your home can be traumatic, but remind yourself that you have to react logically and not emotionally.
 Evaluate the home’s worth versus the amount of outstanding debt.
 Consider your income, and any potential reductions or interruptions going forward.
 Evaluate your needs in light of the house and the surrounding neighborhood.
 And finally, consider the possible consequences of letting it go.
 Whether you want to fight to keep your home or let it go in light of the above considerations, seeking the advice of a bankruptcy attorney would be very advisable to prevent any mistakes or surprises.

 For purposes of this article, only Georgia law is being considered.
 The laws of other states may affect this analysis.

-Short sales are always a consideration if the lender will permit, but may not yield a financial benefit to the homeowner if the lender will not forgive the remaining debt.
+Short sales are always a consideration if the lender will permit, but may not yield a financial benefit to the homeowner if the lender does not forgive the remaining debt.

-We thank Zane on his excellent article on Foreclosure when to walk away.
-Our book on foreclosure and bankruptcy can be downloaded free
+We thank Zane for his excellent article on Foreclosure when to walk away.
+Our book on Foreclosure and bankruptcy can be downloaded free